Meet the Governors

 Lucy and her family live locally and has two children attending Holme School.
 She sees life as a big adventure and loves trying new things.

 Shirley Amesbury is a co-opted governor and sits on the finance committee.

-She lives and works locally and have a grandson who attends the school with another grandson
+She lives and works locally and has a grandson who attends the school with another grandson yet to start.

 She is the Chair of the Holme Village Residents Association and one of five Trustees of the Holme Village Community Centre.

 Her role is to continue to forge links between the school and the local community.